Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Introduction

 The key identities are

 together with the estimate

 These bounds control \(b_2(N)\) in terms of \(g(F)\), and hence yield the desired estimate for \(e(F)\).

+The finiteness conclusions above concern disk-bundle neighborhoods over nonorientable surfaces with positive normal-Euler excess.
+They do not, by themselves, imply that an arbitrary compact oriented \(4\)-manifold that packs asymptotically into a compact ambient \(4\)-manifold must embed in \(\R^4\).
+In the last section we make this distinction explicit by constructing a compact connected oriented \(4\)-manifold \(W\) with connected boundary that packs arbitrarily many times into a compact oriented \(4\)-manifold but does not embed in \(\R^4\).
+The example is

+the rounded product of a punctured \(\RP^3\) with an interval.
+The nonembedding obstruction comes from Hantzsche's boundary linking-form obstruction.
+In the smooth category, one can also see the nonembedding from Whitney's congruence for the twisted normal Euler number of \(\RP^2\subset \R^4\).

 The paper is organized as follows.
 In Section~2 we record the linear-algebra lemma, the tubing construction, the branched-cover formulas, and the Betti-number estimate needed in the proof.
-Section~3 proves Theorem~\ref{thm:main}, and Section~4 deduces the projective-plane and plane-bundle corollaries.
+Section~3 proves Theorem~\ref{thm:main}, Section~4 deduces the projective-plane and plane-bundle corollaries, and Section~5 answers a natural connected-boundary codimension-zero packing question in the negative.